When TODAY's Dylan Dreyer welcomes her third child, she'll be joining a special, and especially tired, club.

-According to a TODAY Parents survey of more than 7,000 U.S. mothers in 2013, mothers of three children stress more than moms of one or two, while mothers of four or more children actually report lower stress levels.
-Call it the Duggar effect: Once you get a certain critical mass of kids, life seems to get a bit easier.
+Three is the most stressful number of children, according to a TODAY Parents survey of more than 7,000 U.S. mothers in 2013.
+Mothers of three children report more stress than moms of one or two, while mothers of four or more children actually report lower stress levels.
+Once you get a certain critical mass of kids, life seems to get a bit easier.

 On a scale of 1-10, with 10 being the most stressed, the average mom in our survey put herself at an 8.5.